-- 1. FRIENDS Family Support Program Outcome Survey: A score of 5 or higher on TODAY scores for questions 2 and 5. - 2.
+FRIENDS Family Support Program Outcome Survey: A score of 5 or higher on TODAY scores for questions 2 and 5.
 Case Notes: Date of linkage (within the fiscal year) for referrals to concrete support(s) related to their developmental needs.
-(Linkage = date when participant's concrete support need was met). - 8.
-At least 85% of a minimum of # children identified with a hearing concern are linked with a medical assessment.
+(Linkage = date when participant's concrete support need was met).

-- 1. Case Notes: Date of completed medical assessment. - 9.
-At least 85% of a minimum of # children identified with a vision concern are linked with a medical assessment.
+8. At least 85% of a minimum of # children identified with a hearing concern are linked with a medical assessment.